CAREERS

 Currently available:

-• Full time, 36 hours per week, night shift position from 6:30pm – 7:00am with every 3rd weekend rotation (Fri/Sat/Sun) & holiday rotation.
+• Night shift positions are from 6:30pm – 7:00am with every 3rd weekend rotation (Fri/Sat/Sun) & holiday rotation.

 • A $7,000 sign-on bonus is eligible with full time positions.